usmanazeem00/CISO-IQ-2.0/README.md

-# Getting Started with Create React App
+# Getting Started with Voguw Vista

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an e-commerce website built using MERN with boostrap css.

 ## Available Scripts